 - 8.1 An effective Overview and Scrutiny function is an essential component of local democracy, enhancing accountability and transparency of decision making and enabling Councillors to represent the views of their constituents.
-Government guidance makes it clear that Overview and Scrutiny Committees should be powerful committees that can contribute to the development of the Council's policies and can also hold the Cabinet to account for its actions. - 8.2 In order to promote a clear and consistent understanding of Overview and Scrutiny in South Tyneside, Overview and Scrutiny involves Councillors of all political parties, as leaders of their communities, examining the delivery of services and influencing decision makers to ensure that they meet the needs, and improve the lives, of people in South Tyneside. - 8.3 It does this by: - a) reviewing and challenging the impact of decisions and actions taken by the Cabinet, Leader of the Council (where appropriate) and partner organisations; - b) carrying out investigations into services and policy areas of interest and concern to communities in South Tyneside; - c) involving communities in its work, where appropriate, reflecting their views and concerns; and - d) supporting and assisting the Cabinet, the Council Leadership and partner organisations in the formulation of their future plans, strategies and their decision making by making evidence-based recommendations to them on how services can be improved. - 8.4 The Centre for Government and Public Scrutiny's four principles of good scrutiny are that good public scrutiny: - a) provides 'critical friend' challenge to executive policy makers and decision makers; - b) enables and amplifies the voice and concerns of the public; - c) is carried out and led by independent minded people who lead, own and take responsibility for their scrutiny role; and - d) drives improvement in public services. - 8.5 Section 21 of the Local Government Act 2000 requires the Council to appoint at least one Overview and Scrutiny Committee to undertake the overview and scrutiny function.
+Government guidance makes it clear that Overview and Scrutiny Committees should be powerful committees that can contribute to the development of the Council's policies and can also hold the Cabinet to account for its actions. - 8.2 In order to promote a clear and consistent understanding of Overview and Scrutiny in South Tyneside, Overview and Scrutiny involves Councillors of all political parties, as leaders of their communities, examining the delivery of services and influencing decision makers to ensure that they meet the needs, and improve the lives, of people in South Tyneside. - 8.3 It does this by: - a) reviewing and challenging the impact of decisions and actions taken by the Cabinet, Leader of the Council (where appropriate) and partner organisations; - b) carrying out investigations into services and policy areas of interest and concern to communities in South Tyneside; - c) involving communities in its work, where appropriate, reflecting their views and concerns; and - d) supporting and assisting the Cabinet, the Council Leadership and partner organisations in the formulation of their future plans, strategies and their decision making by making evidence-based recommendations to them on how services can be improved. - 8.4 The Centre for Government and Public Scrutiny's four fundamental principles of good and effective scrutiny are: - a) provide constructive 'critical friend' challenge; - b) amplify the voice and concerns of the public; - c) be led by independent minded people who take responsibility for their scrutiny role; and - d) drive improvement in public services. - 8.5 Section 21 of the Local Government Act 2000 requires the Council to appoint at least one Overview and Scrutiny Committee to undertake the overview and scrutiny function.
 Overview and Scrutiny Committees can -

-- a) review and/or scrutinise decisions made, or actions taken in connection with the discharge of any of the Council's functions, excluding those decisions which are quasi-judicial in nature; - b) require the Leader of the Council, Cabinet Members and Council's Officers to attend any of its meetings and answer questions; - c) make reports or recommendations to the Full Council and/or the Executive in connection with the discharge of any functions; - d) consider any matter affecting South Tyneside or its residents; - e) consider any decision that has been 'called in'; - f) publish reports or recommendations and require the Executive to consider and respond to these reports within a two-month period; - g) review or scrutinise progress in relation to the delivery of local performance targets, require information from relevant local partner authorities and make reports and/or recommendations to the Executive and partner organisations: - h) publish reports or recommendations and give notice in writing to relevant partner authorities to have regard to the report and recommendations; - i) consider any issues referred to the committee from ward councillors as 'Councillor Calls for Action'.
+- a) review and/or scrutinise decisions made, or actions taken in connection with the discharge of any functions which are the responsibility of the Executive and in connection with the discharge of any functions which are not the responsibility of the Executive; - b) require the Leader of the Council, Cabinet Members and Council's Officers to attend any of its meetings and answer questions; - c) make reports or recommendations to the Council and/or the Executive in connection with the discharge of any functions; - d) consider any matter affecting South Tyneside or its residents; - e) consider any decision that has been 'called in'; - f) publish reports or recommendations and require the Executive to consider and respond to these reports within a two-month period; - g) review or scrutinise progress in relation to the delivery of local performance targets, require information from relevant local partner authorities and make reports and/or recommendations to the Executive and partner organisations; - h) publish reports or recommendations and give notice in writing to relevant partner authorities to have regard to the report and recommendations; - i) consider any issues referred to the committee from ward councillors as 'Councillor Calls for Action'.
 The Councillor Call for Action (CCfA) is a mechanism whereby individual ward councillors can bring forward issues of local concern relating to 'a local government matter' for consideration by overview and scrutiny.
 CCfA's will only be considered if they satisfy the Councillor Call for Action checklist and procedure (See page 45 of this Constitution); and - j) review or scrutinise the Cabinet's initial and final proposals in respect of plans and strategies falling within the Budget and Policy Framework.